mre/endler.dev/content/2022/alloc/index.md

 {{ figure(src="stack_heap.jpg" invert="true") }}

+The main purpose of the stack is to store data for the currently executing function.
+When a function is called, a new stack frame is created for it.
+The stack frame contains the function's local variables, parameters, and return address.

 You can think of the stack as a stack of plates.
 When you add a new plate, you can only place it on top or remove a plate it from there.
 It's very simple, which is what makes it fast.